emqx/blog/en/202011/emqx-and-clickhouse-for-iot-data-access-and-analysis.md

 node mock.js
 ```

 P.S.
-Simulation data is generated and sent to EMQ X, please adjust the relevant parameters according to the cluster performance.
+Simulation data is generated and sent to EMQX, please adjust the relevant parameters according to the cluster performance.

 ```javascript
 // mock.js